 NOTE: If the water heater is going to be shut down and drained for an extended period, the drain valve should be left open with hose connected allowing water to terminate to an adequate drain.

-- 6. Close the drain valve. - 7.
-Follow instructions in the Filling The Water heater section. - Follow the lighting instructions in the Lighting section to restart the water heater.
+- 6. CLOSE the drain valve. - 7.
+Follow instructions in the "Filling The Water Heater" section. - 8.
+Follow the lighting instructions on the label or see page 14 under "Lighting Instructions" to restart the water heater.